MicrosoftDocs/visualstudio-docs/mac/managing-solutions-and-project-properties.md

 ## Solution Options

 Solution options are like Project options, but cover the scope of the entire Solutions.
 They provide a way to set author information, build settings, code formatting styles, and version control, and they allow for a way to assign the startup project in the Solution.
-The Solution Options dialog can be accessed from the **Project > Solution Options** menu item, from the **Options** context menu item on the Solution in the Solution pad, or by double-clicking on the Solution in the Solution Pad:
+The Solution Options dialog can be accessed from the **Project > Solution Options** menu item, from the **Options** context menu item on the Solution in the Solution Window, or by double-clicking on the Solution in the Solution Window:

 ![Solution Options](media/projects-and-solutions-image7.png)